 For the second year running, the Brazil sector.
 The survey used a mixed meth-Games project, a partnership between odology, focusing mainly on mapping and Abragames and the Brazilian Trade and questionnaires, using bibliographical ref-Investment Promotion Agency (ApexBra- erences, and drawing on the knowledge sil), has produced a study on the digital already gathered and analyzed from the gaming sector in Brazil.
 The 2023 Brazilian 2022 survey1.
-Gaming Industry Survey, conducted by GA Consulting, moves forward on the work that began in 2022.
+Gaming Industry Survey, conducted by GA The report is organized into six parts.
+The Consulting, moves forward on the work first part briefly presents an overview of that began in 2022.

-map of the current state of the digital opment industry fits into the world congames' ecosystem in Brazil, considering text, and some aspects of its history. the year 2022 and how it stands when compared to the previous study.
-The main focal point was companies and their prospects for sustainable development of the
+Its purpose is to build a comprehensive porting period, where the Brazilian develmap of the current state of the digital opment industry fits into the world congames' ecosystem in Brazil, considering text, and some aspects of its history. the year 2022 and how it stands when compared to the previous study.
+The main focal point was companies and their prospects for sustainable development of the the global gaming market during the re-